rkociniewski/gac/docs/GIT_HOOKS_FAQ.md

 - Reverting a breaking change

 ❌ **NOT OK to bypass:**
-- "I'm in a hurry"
+- "I'm in a hurry."
 - "Tests take too long"
-- "I'll fix it later"
+- "I'll fix it later."
-- "It's just a small change"
+- "It's just a small change."

 ### Q: How do I bypass hooks?